Montessori Mom

 Purpose

-• Develop eye-to-hand coordination and small motor skills
+• Strengthen eye-to-hand coordination and fine motor skills

 Recommended Materials

-If you're adding Knobless Cylinders to your home classroom, here are two good options:
+If you're adding the knobless cylinders to your home classroom, here are two good options:

 Back to Home